davidgarber/Flashcards/README.md

 guess the answer, then clicks "Show Answer."
 The user has the option to toss the flashcard out of the pile by clicking "Got It!"
 If the user still needs to study that flashcard, they click "Not It!"
 The card will stay in the pile.
-If the user prefers a mulitple choice environment then the user can click on the "Quiz" button.
+If the user prefers a multiple choice environment then the user can click on the "Quiz" button.

 COPYRIGHT 2015